 Churches are different from regular businesses.
 Yet, they have to follow laws and handle money wisely.
 This is especially true when they make money from things other than worship.

 Knowing your church’s money matters is key.
 It helps you follow state and local rules.
 You need to understand about getting licenses for religious groups.
+Many cities and counties do not require nonprofits to have business licenses or other filings, but it’s a good idea to check with your local clerk’s office to see if you need to file anything.
+You should also verify requirements with your state’s office, such as the Secretary of State, to ensure proper registration and compliance.
 For example, you might need an Employer Identification Number (EIN) and tax exemptions.
 You can learn more about getting licenses here.

 Key Takeaways